kpicaza/todolist/app/resources/docs/user-stories.md

 ### Tasks basics

+* As a Task, I have a description.
+* As a Task, I have progress.
 * As a User, I can view all my tasks.
 * As a User, I can add new task.
 * As a User, I can Mark tasks as done.